Weak passwords are a big flaw in computer security due to a lack of "entropy"

 to this XKCD comic

 Diceware is a trademark of Arnold Reinhold.

-FAQ: Why not use LastPass or a similar product?
+FAQ: Why not use 1Password or BitKeeper or something similar?

-That said, there's no reason that Diceware cannot be used concurrently with LastPass.
-Personally,
+That said, there's no reason that Diceware cannot be used concurrently with a password manager.

 - Smart TVs: Diceware is a great fit for password entry on Smart TVs, or any other environment where typing non-alphanumerics is a challenge.